 IEPs are developed by a group of professionals at school.
 One member of this IEP team typically acts as a case manager and oversees the IEP.
 You’re part of your child’s IEP team, too.
 That means you’ll be involved in the process as the IEP is made.

-One of the biggest decisions the team makes when creating an IEP is what type of learning environment your child will be in.
-Schools are required to place students with IEPs in the least restrictive environment.
-Most kids with IEPs spend the majority of their day in class with their peers.
-This is called an inclusion classroom, or a general education classroom that includes students who receive special education.
+One of the biggest decisions the team makes when creating an IEP is what type of learning environment a child will be in.
+Most kids with IEPs spend a lot of their day in class with their peers.
+This is called an inclusion classroom.
+Or a general education classroom that includes students who receive special education.

 What’s in an IEP